-Enable Microsoft Entra self-service password reset at the Windows sign-in screen
+Enable Microsoft Entra self-service password reset on the Windows sign-in screen

-Self-service password reset (SSPR) gives users in Microsoft Entra ID the ability to change or reset their password, with no administrator or help desk involvement.
+By using self-service password reset (SSPR) in Microsoft Entra ID, users can change or reset their password with no administrator or helpdesk involvement.
 Typically, users open a web browser on another device to access the SSPR portal.
-To improve the experience on computers that run Windows 7, 8, 8.1, 10, and 11 you can enable users to reset their password at the Windows sign-in screen.
+To improve the experience on computers that run Windows 7, 8, 8.1, 10, and 11, you can enable users to reset their password on the Windows sign-in screen.

-This tutorial shows an administrator how to enable SSPR for Windows devices in an enterprise.
+This article shows administrators how to enable SSPR for Windows devices in an enterprise.

-If your IT team hasn't enabled the ability to use SSPR from your Windows device or you have problems during sign-in, reach out to your helpdesk for additional assistance.
+If your IT team hasn't enabled the ability to use SSPR from your Windows device or you have problems during sign-in, reach out to your helpdesk for more assistance.

 General limitations